mmwaikar/whyfsharp/Notebooks.md

 # Notebook

-A Notebook is an environment with which you can create and share documents that contain live code, equations, visualizations, and text, commonly referred to as the **computational documents**.
+A Notebook is an environment with which you can create and share documents that contain *live code, equations, visualizations, and text*, commonly referred to as the **computational documents**.

 It offers a simple, streamlined, document-centric experience.
-Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
+Its flexible interface allows users to **configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning**.
 A modular design invites extensions to expand and enrich functionality.

 ## Jupyter